-With a variety of warehouse barcode labels and signs available, such as warehouse rack labels, warehouse floor labels, hanging warehouse signs, cold storage warehouse rack labels and cold storage warehouse rack placards, pallet barcode labels and tags, and barcode labels for returnable containers, trays, and totes, you can easily label every area of the warehouse to ensure seamless scanning and tracking and eliminate manual data entry for improved accuracy.
+With a variety of labels and signs available for your warehouse barcoding needs, such as warehouse rack labels, warehouse floor labels, hanging warehouse signs, cold storage warehouse rack labels and cold storage warehouse rack placards, pallet barcode labels and tags, and barcode labels for returnable containers, trays, and totes, you can easily label every area of the warehouse to ensure seamless scanning and tracking and eliminate manual data entry for improved accuracy.

 Another common warehouse mistake is treating all inventory as equal.
 Each piece of inventory may have different storage, demand, and handling requirements.
 High turnover inventory should be placed in storage and forward-picking locations within the warehouse that make it easy for pickers and forklifts to access them.

 It’s also recommended to store inventory with lower demand away from high-traffic areas to maximize efficiency.
 Seasonal and perishable inventory should be carefully considered, and it may be beneficial to have a rotating inventory placement plan that takes advantage of seasonal trends throughout the year.
 It’s also important to not overload inventory to the point that it hinders efficiency.
 Not only can too much inventory make space utilization a significant challenge, but it also adds to your overhead costs – especially if you end up holding overstock for a long time.